Join us this May to network, build skills, and learn how other health agencies and organizations are making a measurable difference.

-Are you interested in attending Measurable Impact 2017, a networking event, conference, or training, but not sure how to convince your boss to fund the trip?
+Are you interested in attending Results for Health 2018, a networking event, conference, or training, but not sure how to convince your boss to fund the trip?
 You’ve come to the right place!

 Cost to attend a conference includes more than just registration.
 You will have to factor in travel, lodging, and time away from work.
 All things considered, your manager will want to hear thoughtful justifications for your attendance.
 Convincing any manager to let you attend a conference is all about being persuasive and communicating how the conference will benefit your organization.